raymond0208/global-stock-analysis/README.md

 # Stock Financial Metrics Analysis

-This Python application fetches and analyzes financial metrics for major tech companies including Microsoft, Google, ServiceNow, NVIDIA, and Tesla.
+This Python application fetches and analyzes financial metrics for major tech companies like Microsoft, Google, NVIDIA and Tesla.

 ## Project Structure
 ```